ccmucdenver/ccm-docs/docs/modules.md

 runtime errors when the executable cannot find runtime libraries or it gets mismatched libraries, such as MPI.

-In particular, batch scripts should start with module load commands, the same were used before buiding the software.
+In particular, batch scripts should start with loading the same modules that were loaded before buiding the software.

+## Modules and containers

+The use of modules to manage the environment is standard in HPC.
+They fulfil a similar function as containers, but the software is installed on the system rather that being carried in a container.